Division of Environmental Quality Director: Art Goodin

 Episodic Generators

-Send notification by submitting an updated NORWA, checking and dating the episodic generation Section VII.A.1.e. on the second page of the form and submitting it by mail to:
+A business may send notification by submitting an updated Notification of Regulated Waste Activity (NORWA) form, checking and dating the episodic generation Section 11.G. on the fifth page of the form and submitting it by mail to:

 Missouri Department of Natural Resources